 Applying a capital surcharge to banks to rein in the creation of leverage via asset acquisition and credit growth is logical and makes sense.
-Insurers can reduce the debt leverage, but they can’t reduce their insurance assets because this would imply canceling insurance contracts with existing policyholders, which is generally not allowed.
-So applying a capital surcharge to insurance companies won’t accomplish the brake on leverage it accomplishes with a bank.
+Insurers can reduce the debt leverage, but they can’t reduce their insurance assets because this would imply canceling insurance contracts with existing policyholders, a practice which is generally not allowed.
+So applying a capital surcharge to insurance companies won’t accomplish the brake on leverage that it accomplishes with a bank.

 Banks’ and insurers’ funding needs are quite different.
 In the event of a crisis, a bank borrows money and uses that liquidity to pay back the depositors, while insurers borrow money and use that liquidity to pay off the last policyholder.

 EXISTING REGULATORY SCRUTINY